Skip to main content

 17. What are the criteria to attach an account in a financial institution in your state?

-A minimum of 4 times the MSO or $1,000.
+A minimum of $1000 or four times the monthly support obligation.

 18. Does your state's law require financial institutions doing business in your state to accept enforcement actions directly from other states?
 If yes, provide the statutory citation.
 Please explain.